Daniel-Knights/svelte-dk-router/README.md

 Any `<SLink />` which matches the current-route/exists in the current-route heirarchy, has the class `router-active` applied.

-In the spirit of a11y, the attribute `aria-current="page"` is also set.
+In the spirit of a11y, the attribute `aria-current="page"` is also set using this method.

 ---